raphael-attie/sunflower/README.md

 I recommend using anaconda and conda virtual environments.
 First install anaconda for Python 3.x: https://www.anaconda.com/download/ Using the provided requirements.txt file, you can install all packages at proper versions at once.
 You don't have to use virtual environment though to use the requirements file.
-It's just a way to keep this project isolated from your main Python installation (if you have one already).
+It's just a way to keep this project isolated from your main Python installation (in case you have one already).

 After installation, make sure you have the "conda" command working.
+E.g: (from terminal, try ``conda -V``) Add conda-forge channel:

+``conda config --append channels conda-forge``
-E.g: (from terminal, try ``conda -V``) Then create a new virtual environment, give it whatever name you want (here, i call it ``new_environment``), and using the *requirements.txt* file, from a terminal, execute the following:
+Then create a new virtual environment, give it whatever name you want (here, i call it ``new_environment``), and using the *requirements.txt* file, from a terminal, execute the following:

 ``conda create -n new_environment --file requirements.txt``

+Compile some binaries written in Cython:
+- go to the *cython_modules* directory
+- execute ``python setup_cbinterp.py build ext --inplace``

-For Balltracking only, and not Magnetic Balltracking (in *balltracking.mballtrack*), you will also need to run a calibration procedure.
+For Balltracking only, not Magnetic Balltracking, you will need to run a calibration procedure.
-After calibration, the function to embed in a script is found in the *balltracking.balltrack* module and called *balltrack_all*.
+After calibration, Balltracking runs through a script wrapping around the *balltrack_all()* function in *balltracking.balltrack*.

 See examples (won't work as is, adapt to your data):